Please note this report was published before October 7, 2023.

 Ample opportunities for doing business exist within the Palestinian market in the West Bank and Gaza, despite the unique challenges present.
-The West Bank economy (defined for the purposes of this guide as Areas A and B under Palestinian Authority (PA) administrative control), in particular, has shown growth in past years before a more recent downturn.
+The West Bank economy (defined for the purposes of this guide as Areas A and B under Palestinian Authority (PA) administrative control), in particular, showed solid growth until the Covid-driven recession and recent inflation trends, and is seeing a nascent rebound.
 Israeli and Egyptian security restrictions following the 2007 Hamas takeover in Gaza have made it very difficult for goods to enter or leave the Gazan market.
 The economies of the West Bank and Gaza have grown increasingly separate since 2007.

-- In 2021, the Palestinian population stands at 5.23 million, with 3.12 million in the West Bank and 2.11 million in Gaza, according to the Palestinian Central Bureau of Statistics.
-Thirty-nine percent of the population is under 14 years.
+- In 2023, the Palestinian population stands at 5.48 million, with 3.25 million in the West Bank and 2.23 million in Gaza, according to the Palestinian Central Bureau of Statistics.
+Thirty-seven percent of the population is under 14 years.

 - Despite relatively low per capita GDP (West Bank and Gaza are rated as a lower middle income country), there is a sizeable middle/upper-middle class in the West Bank.
 The West Bank and Gaza boast one of the highest per capita rates of university graduates in the Arab world.
 Palestinians have a long-standing tradition of spending generously on higher education.